-- Once your desired footage is saved, view the clips on a computer.
-Insert the USB flash drive into a computer and navigate to the TeslaCam folder.
+- 5. When your desired footage is saved, view the clips on the touchscreen or a computer: - Touchscreen: Ensure Model 3 is in Park and touch the Dashcam icon in the app launcher.
 Videos are organized by timestamp.
+See Viewing Video Recordings on page 134 for more information. - Computer: Insert the USB flash drive into a computer and navigate to the TeslaCam folder.
+Videos are organized by timestamp.
+See Viewing Video Recordings on page 134 for more information.

-See Viewing Video Recordings on page 132 for more information. - To turn Dashcam off, navigate to Controls > Dash cam > Off.
+To turn Dashcam off, navigate to Controls > Dash cam > Off.
 If set to Auto, Manual, or On Honk, Dashcam automatically enables (but may not be actively saving footage, depending on your preferences) every time you drive.